YummyOreo/wyvern/README.md

 	* You will also be added to [Foreked Devs](https://github.com/OreoDivision/chat-app-oreo#foreked-devs) list if it is accepted!

 * Make Changes to the UI/Graphic Designe Changes
 	* If you do want to make UI/Graphic Designe Changes DM me on Discord.
 My tag is OreoDivision#0001.
-And we can talk about what you think should change about the UI/Graphic Designe Changes
+And we can talk about what you think should change about the UI/Graphic Designe Changes.
 	* You will also be added to [Foreked Devs](https://github.com/OreoDivision/chat-app-oreo#foreked-devs) list if it is accepted!

 ## How to run the chat app: